Business for Engineers

 Course Introductions & Business Basics

-Wednesday - Meet and great your team, some of the teaching team, a Q&A on how the course will run, an introduction to the assignments and also I’m really keen to know why you’re doing the course and what areas you want to know about.
-The course content is very free.
-We think these things are important to know but if you want to know about anything specific let us know!
+Wednesday Activity - Meet and great your team, a Q&A on how the course will run, an introduction to the assignments and also I’m really keen to know why you’re doing the course and what areas you want to know about.
+The course content is very free, meaning we can go in a number of directions or focus more on some things if you want us too.
+There are some key things that are important to know but if you want to know about anything specific let us know!

 Some themes for the week: